jonathanchancey/ubuntu-prometheus/README.md

 Provisions two e2-micro Ubuntu 22.04 VMs in GCP.

-I used Terraform variables to hide my service account email and a few public ssh keys.
+> Note: The service account email and public ssh keys are implemented as variables

 `secret.auto.tfvars`
 ```terraform